 Q: What is the deadline for submission of artifacts?

 No one will look at artifacts until your paper is accepted.
-We require the information available to start the evaluation process as soon as papers are accepted, hence the requirement to submit the form by the rebuttal deadline.
+We require the information available to start the evaluation process as soon as papers are accepted, hence the requirement to submit the form by December 10, 2023 AOE.

 Q: Can I update the artifact evaluation form after paper acceptance?

 You are free to make changes to details of the artifacts up to the start of the evaluation and in consultation with your evaluator, but the initial submission should include as many details as possible to allow the evaluation process to be organized.